slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.' -- Steve Jobs*

+> *'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*

 You will die soon.
 Never get so busy making a living that you forget to make a life.

 Act accordingly and don't postpone joy: live life ready to meet god like it’s everyone else’s last day.
 If you can’t find pleasure in the simple or the mundane, you won’t find pleasure anywhere.
 Just because you are not where you want to be, does not mean that you cannot have fulfillment and joy in the present moment.
 Learn to reframe your current situation and find meaning within it.

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Mahatma Gandhi*

-> *'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*

 > *'Either write something worth reading or do something worth writing.' -- Benjamin Franklin*

 > *'What's life?
 Showing up for the people you love, again and again, until you can’t show up anymore.'* -- Rebecca Walker*

-> *'Men are living their whole lives in pursuit of some arbitrary goal that somehow gives them permission to live their lives, love themselves, and enjoy their time on this planet.
-And frankly, it’s complete bullshit!
-Life happens in the now.
-Money is nothing more than a magnifying glass.
-Money simply makes you more of what you already are.
-They start by focusing on their goals instead of themselves.
-They are more than willing to hustle and grind on their business for hours on end, but spending an hour in the gym?
-Not a chance!'*

 <!--
 - 100 blocks a day -- wait but why